Araxxe: Fraud detection

 Interconnect Fraud Detection is the second service, which focuses on billing and fraud detection interconnection.
 Fraud types include simbox, ghost trunks, trunk arbitrage, CLI refilling, SMS arbitrage and also OTT Bypass.

-Both services collectively protect telephone users again interceptions and fraud.
+Both services collectively protect telephone users against interceptions and fraud.
 They ensure that bills are charged correctly and that phone calls and messages sent between different networks remain untouched.

 Telecoms fraud takes place due to the overall complexity between differing systems.
 This typically happens due to three different pressures, value-based pricing pressure, regulatory pressure or competitive pressure.
 The differing price structures for effectively the same service means that charging customers incorrectly and fraud could be commonplace if systems such as this weren't operational.

 Due to the varying number of paths and the creation of new ones, fraud of this nature would be almost impossible to wipe out completely.
 With intelligent robots, it ensures that common processes are monitored, which in turn ensures fraud is minimised.